kean/Nuke/Documentation/Nuke.docc/Essentials/swiftui.md

 }
 ```

-`FetchImage` automatically cancels the in-flight request when the view disappears and restarts it when the view reappears.
+`reset()` cancels the in-flight request and clears the loaded image.
+Use `cancel()` instead if you want to stop the download but keep displaying what was already loaded.